raphaelmayer/Voting-App/README.md

 This app was built with **React.js** on the front-end, **Express.js** on the back-end and a **MongoDB** database.

 *Authentication via Facebook only for now.*
+*The Login does not work on mobile browsers.
+I am looking into it.*

-You can view the live demo here: *to be determined*
+You can view the live demo here: *youvote.glitch.me*

 ### User Stories:
 * As an authenticated user, I can keep my polls and come back later to access them.